 It's a strange time to be shopping for a MacBook.
 Apple has only partially transitioned its laptops to the new ARM-based M1 chip while some models continue to rely on Intel processors.

-But based on our testing, we recommend buying a MacBook with the new M1 chip.
+Based on our testing, we recommend buying a MacBook with the M1 chip.
 Your options so far?
-The new MacBook Air with M1 and the 13-inch MacBook Pro with M1 (with two Thunderbolt 3 ports).
+The new MacBook Air with M1 and the 13-inch MacBook Pro with M1 and two Thunderbolt 3 ports.

-Apple is expected to release a 16-inch MacBook Pro with an even more powerful M1X chip in the coming months, so you might want to wait before buying the larger and most premium option.
+Apple is expected to release a 16-inch MacBook Pro with an even more powerful M1X chip in the coming months, so consider waiting before buying the larger and most premium option.
 The same goes for the 13-inch MacBook with four Thunderbolt 3 ports.
 That notebook uses Intel chips for now but could be updated (with a 14-inch display?) in 2021 with custom Apple Silicon.

 That's not to say the 16-inch MacBook Pro and top-tier 13-inch MacBook Pro aren't good devices.
 The 16-inch MacBook Pro is particularly compelling due to its incredible speakers, modern design and long battery life.
 You just need to decide if you must buy them now, or if you can wait for Apple to refresh these notebooks with custom chips.